ifad/opensuse-mirror/README.md

 The `ifad-private-repo-update` keeps track of what's in a directory tree, storing a `.filelist` file in the directory.
 If something changes, then it runs `createrepo`.
-A poor man's private repository, that can be used as a zypper source, for your enterprise `rpm` packages that you god from your vendor, and you want to install using standard means.
+A poor man's private repository, that can be used as a zypper source, for your enterprise `rpm` packages that you got from your vendor and you want to install using standard means.

 Customization
 -------------